grymmjack/sanity-schema-graphviz-erd/README.md

 npm run generate -- --input-format=schema.club
 ```

 Your `schema.json` file should contain an array of schema types in JavaScript object notation format.
+The test data for this project came from a real Sanity Studio export, ensuring compatibility with actual production schemas.

 ### Sanity Format (Coming Soon)